 Comparisons

-In the context of comparing Lottie animations with raster ones, the three key differentiators are size of payload, picture clarity (or quality) and colour accuracy.
+In the context of comparing Lottie animations with raster ones, the three key differentiators are size of payload, picture clarity (or quality) and color accuracy.

 Size